Venetian Society Guest Tony Hanks Puts Silversea in Facebook’s Spotlight

 The group is wonderful at supporting one another with helpful advice.
 I now see that we actually provide a resource that is not available elsewhere.
 People could always ask their travel agent and the agent could ask Silversea; but the Facebook group gives almost immediate real-time advice from other people who are relating their own personal experiences.

 What has been the most rewarding aspect about managing the Group?

 The group has grown consistently over its three year lifetime.
-Currently we have over 9,000 members and we are growing at a rate of four percent per month, or almost 50 percent per year.
+As of spring 2023, we have over 17,000 members and we are growing at a rate of four percent per month, or almost 50 percent per year.
 I was also surprised and pleased to learn from Facebook that 7,504 of these members were “Active” in the last 30 days.
 That’s 82 percent who made a comment, like or post.
 That is really satisfying for me and I enjoy the interest of being the Administrator.

 And what has been the most challenging aspect?

 My biggest challenge is the challenge of all social media: Occasionally people will write things online that they would never say in person.
 I’ve found that the only solution is to apply our Group Rules strictly, consistently and fearlessly!
 As a result, I’m pleased that we have a happy Facebook group that is “Safe, Respectful & Positive”, as we say in the text on the group photo.

 How much time do you spend on average every week moderating the Group?

 I spend about three hours each day administering the group, including weekends.
 Essentially, you can’t leave the group for too long because there is a need for the Admin to not be far away.
 People ask questions, report things, want clarifications, etc. The amount of time also varies depending on what is happening.
 For example, when events impact cruises, then things become much busier.
 I could divide the work with others, but there’s a consistency advantage for the group with having just one Admin.